 Wrangling Wires and Equipment:

-I started planning by getting all the equipment connected and basically in the right spot.
-From there, I started to get an idea of what holes (that I previously drilled in the stand) to use for various wires.
+I started planning to connect all the equipment and place it in the right locations.
+From there, I began to get an idea of what holes (that I previously drilled in the stand) to use for various wires.
 I also got an idea of where I would have excess wire that would need to be bundled and tucked out of the way.
-It started out as pure chaos and I slowly worked everything to order.
+It started as pure chaos, and I slowly worked everything to order.